Telomelonia/Calendar_planner/README.md

 2. Navigate to the project directory: `cd calendar-planner`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
-5. Open your browser and visit `http://localhost:3000` to access the application.

 ## Future Plans